typedb/typedb/docs/pages/academy/6-analytics/1-analytics-intro.md

 title: Analytics - From Knowledge to Wisdom
 keywords: getting started
 last_updated: October 2017
-summary: In this lesson you will learn about the different types of GRAQL Analytics query and when to use them
+summary: In this lesson you will learn about the different types of Graql Analytics query and when to use them
 tags: [getting-started, graql]
 sidebar: academy_sidebar
 permalink: ./academy/analytics-intro.html